PhaseBio Pharmaceuticals Inc. (PHAS) and Tenax Therapeutics Inc. (NASDAQ:TENX) Contrasting side by side | New Business Observer

 Liquidity

-PhaseBio Pharmaceuticals Inc.’s Current Ratio is 14.2 while its Quick Ratio is 14.2.
-On the competitive side is, Tenax Therapeutics Inc. which has a 11 Current Ratio and a 11 Quick Ratio.
-PhaseBio Pharmaceuticals Inc. is better positioned to pay off short and long-term obligations compared to Tenax Therapeutics Inc.
+The Current Ratio and Quick Ratio of PhaseBio Pharmaceuticals Inc. are 14.2 and 14.2 respectively.
+Its competitor Tenax Therapeutics Inc.’s Current Ratio is 11 and its Quick Ratio is 11.
+PhaseBio Pharmaceuticals Inc. can pay off short and long-term obligations better than Tenax Therapeutics Inc.

-PhaseBio Pharmaceuticals Inc. and Tenax Therapeutics Inc. has shares owned by institutional investors as follows: 57.7% and 22.2%.
-Insiders owned roughly 0.4% of PhaseBio Pharmaceuticals Inc.’s shares.
-Insiders Competitively, owned 4.73% of Tenax Therapeutics Inc. shares.
+Institutional investors held 57.7% of PhaseBio Pharmaceuticals Inc. shares and 22.2% of Tenax Therapeutics Inc. shares.
+Insiders held 0.4% of PhaseBio Pharmaceuticals Inc. shares.
+Insiders Comparatively, held 4.73% of Tenax Therapeutics Inc. shares.

 Performance